-Research and Creative Interestsglobal media studies, public/urban screens, video & media arts, media geographies, media infrastructures, cinema & media co-production/production, Japanese and Chinese language screen media, Inter-Asian screen media, cinema & media theory and criticism, digital humanities,
+Research and Creative Interestsglobal media studies, screen cultures, video & media arts, media geographies & infrastructures, media production/co-production, Japanese and Chinese screen media, Inter-Asian screen media, cinema & media theory and criticism, digital humanities,

-My research addresses the dynamics and co-constitution of place, space, and location as they are produced within transnational, regional, and urban screen media cultures.
-My work is interdisciplinary and multi-modal, drawing from critical cinema, screen, and media studies; critical geography studies; urban and infrastructure studies; global, transnational, and regional studies; as well as digital humanities and creative practice.
+My research addresses the co-constitution of place, space, and location as they are produced within transnational, regional, and urban screen media cultures.
+My work is interdisciplinary and multi-modal, drawing from critical screen, cinema, and media studies; critical geography studies; urban and infrastructure studies; global, transnational, and regional studies; as well as digital humanities and creative practice.

 Courses Commonly Taught

 C219: Media in the Global Context

 X478: Uncovering the Media City: Public Screen Cultures and Urban China (Field Experience in Media)

 C792: Space, Place, and Media: Approaches in Media and Geography

 · Locating Media Art, Screens, and Architectural Complexes in Urban China [book manuscript under development]